msg-systems/uica-stack/README.md

 </ul>

 #### serviceError
 The default error handling callback for service methods is available through mixing in this trait.
-It is already mixed in the root-component and in the abstract component.
-So the of the error handling is taking care due extending from this components.
+It is already mixed in the abstract component.
+So of the error handling is taking care due extending from this component.

 <ul>
 <li>controller: app.fw.trait.abstract.serviceError.ctrl</li>